All posts

 • A config.
 One JSON file declaring the schema, the columns, and the views.

 • Sources you bring.
 Local scripts that pull from wherever your data lives: Clay, Apollo, Apify actors, SERP, your own scraper, a Chrome session in your own browser.
-We don’t own the data layer.
-We make it easy to connect.
+We don’t own the data layer; we make it easy to connect.

 • A pipeline.
 A shell script that runs the steps in order.
 It can stop, restart, and run again, with all state in SQLite.

 • An output.
-A clean audience, pushed into a Verbiflow sequence where the actual sending happens: connected mailboxes, deliverability, email and LinkedIn replies, CRM sync, and reporting.
+A clean audience, pushed into a Verbiflow sequence where the sending happens: connected mailboxes, deliverability, email and LinkedIn replies, CRM sync, and reporting.

 The one-liner